-Of course I know the real-life reason, that actress Grace Lee Whitney had been dismissed from the show.
+Of course I know the real-life reason.
+It was that actress Grace Lee Whitney had lost her job with the show.
 But what about an in-universe reason?

-Because it is established canon that people in the Mirror often kill their superiors in order to get ahead, I decided that Marlena Moreau would do the same when it came to becoming the new Captain’s Woman.
-In a brutal society, that would make sense.
+Since it is canon that people in the Mirror often kill their superiors in order to get ahead, it makes sense that Marlena Moreau would do the same.
+This would be when it came to becoming the new Captain’s Woman.
+Because in a brutal society, that would work the best.
 It also worked as a retcon to make it so that Rand would have been the previous person to hold that position.
-Shatner and Whitney had great chemistry and that was another reason Whitney was fired – Shatner (Kirk) was supposed to remain the bachelor captain.
+Shatner and Whitney had great chemistry and that was another reason Whitney lost her job.
+Shatner (Kirk) was supposed to remain the bachelor captain.
 Hence I had another reason to make Rand the original Captain’s Woman.

-The twist to the story was the addition of an investigator.
-I write Mirror Universe justice as being essentially nonexistent, so there had to be a compelling reason for Rand’s death to be investigated.
+However, the twist to the story was the addition of an investigator.
+I write Mirror Universe justice as being essentially nonexistent.
+So there had to be a compelling reason for an investigation into Rand’s death.
 I decided that she would have a connection to the Emperor.
 In my fan fiction, that man would be a descendant of the Mirror Tripp Tucker and Elizabeth Cutler.